-STANDARD PRECAUTIONS are recommended by the Centers for Disease Control as a method to prevent the spread of blood and fluid borne disease including AIDS and Hepatitis B. These precautions require that regardless of diagnosis, every patient is regarded as though he or she is potentially infectious.
+STANDARD PRECAUTIONS are recommended by the Centers for Disease Control as a method to prevent the spread of blood and fluid borne disease including AIDS and Hepatitis B. These precautions require that regardless of diagnosis, every patient is regarded as though they are potentially infectious.